danidtigre0660/estefaniacn/README.md

 <br>

-**Hi, I'm Estefania.
+**Hi, I'm Estefan.
 I'm a software developer and computer science instructor.
 I love teaching, learning, and helping others realize how amazing and powerful programming can be.**

 I create online courses in English and Spanish to teach programming and computer science.